Before considering British schools in Tenerife, perhaps I should give you a little information about Spanish state schooling.

 Holidays consist of Christmas (Dec 23-Jan 7); Easter (one week); summer (last week in June to first half of September).
 There are no such things as half-term holidays, but there are many days off for religious, regional and national holidays.

-British Schools In Tenerifebritish schools in tenerife
+British Schools In Tenerife

 For those parents who don't want to put their offspring through the trauma of attending a school where they don't even speak the language, there is an alternative.